fiberplane/create-honc-app/examples/README.md

 </details>

 ### 😄 [Goose Joke Generator](./goose-joke-generator)
 A web app that generates (terrible) goose-themed jokes using Cloudflare AI.
-Stores jokes in a Neon Postgres database and includes rate limiting functionality.
+Stores jokes in a D1 sqlite database and includes rate limiting functionality.

 - See it live: https://goose-jokes.fp.dev